Asforq/EEET2580_2024B/README.md

    Create UML Component Diagrams, justify architectural decisions, and implement Spring Boot components.

 3. **UI/UX Design and Front-end Development:**
-   Align UI with Nielsen heuristics, provide examples and justifications for UI decisions, and develop the React components (if using React).
+   Align UI with Nielsen heuristics, provide examples and justifications for UI decisions.

 4. **Documentation and Integration:**
    Ensure documentation is thorough, and oversee integration of front-end and back-end components.